synthizer/synthizer/manual/src/object_reference/fdn_reverb.md

 It is of course possible to use more than one reverb at a time as well, and to fade sources between them at different levels.
 Note, however, that reverbs are relatively expensive.

 ### The Input Filter

+NOTE: the following currently isn't configurable, but the comments apply after whichever 0.8.x version introduces a filter property type.

 Most reverb algorithms have a problem: high frequencies are emphasized.
 Synthizer's is no different.
 To solve this, we introduce an input lowpass filter, which can cut out the higher frequencies.